ElektroStudios/SmartBotKit-plugin-bundle-for-SmartBot-Hearthstone-Blizzard-bot/Readme.md

 ## Plugin Template
 This is just a plugin template written in VB.NET language.

-You can star writting a new plugin for SmartBot taking this template project as a startup point.
+You can starr writting a new plugin for SmartBot taking this template project as a startup point.

 ## App Launcher
 A plugin that automate external files and programs execution at SmartBot's startup.